Matthew I. Knepper, Esq. – Founding and Managing Member

 “I understand and empathize with my clients’ predicaments.
 I have been through stressful financial times and bankruptcies with my family members, friends, and a 90+ year old family business.
 I have directed my extensive personal and business experiences to use the legal system to help my clients hold on to their assets, dignity, and sanity,” says Krieger, who has saved thousands of homes in Las Vegas from foreclosure and helped clients discharge Billions in personal debt.
 “Everyone’s financial situation is unique.
 My philosophy is ‘help good people through bad times’”.

-Since law school, David has become a preeminent consumer bankruptcy attorney.
-Having helped thousands of Nevdans during difficult times, he is on a self-proclaimed mission to turn the downward economy into an upward trend – at least as far as protecting people’s money and saving people’s homes is concerned.
-He offers hope and tangible relief to financially ailing clients, allowing them to avoid devastating losses, and get a fresh start on their lives, while carrying on his family traditions.
+After law school, David became a preeminent consumer bankruptcy attorney.
+Having helped thousands of Nevdans during difficult times, he was always on a self-proclaimed mission to turn the downward economy into an upward trend – at least as far as protecting people’s money and saving people’s homes was concerned.
+He offered hope and tangible relief to financially ailing clients, allowing them to avoid devastating losses, and get a fresh start on their lives, while carrying on his family traditions.

-“I understand and empathize with my clients.
-I have witnessed the stresses of financial times in my own home and family…I like to think I use the legal system to help clients hold on to their assets, dignity, and sanity,” says Krieger, who has saved thousands of homes in Las Vegas from foreclosure and discharge billions of debt.
+David often emphasized: “I understand and empathize with my clients.
+I have witnessed the stresses of financial times in my own home and family…I like to think I use the legal system to help clients hold on to their assets, dignity, and sanity.”
+David helped saved thousands of homes in Las Vegas from foreclosure and discharge billions of debt.
 “I appreciate that everyone’s financial situation is unique.
 My philosophy is ‘help good people through bad times’, which is second to what my grandfather taught me: ‘Make every client feel like your only client’.
 I try to live by his words everyday.”

-David is also “Cohort” in the Harvard Business School Analytics Program (HBAP), where he has gained valuable experiences and knowledge to increase his client’s satisfaction, further help his client’s more efficiently work through and manage their credit issues and provide advanced learning tools and education that few companies can deliver.
+David was also “Cohort” in the Harvard Business School Analytics Program (HBAP), where he gained valuable experiences and knowledge to increase his client’s satisfaction, furthering his ability to help his client’s more efficiently work through and manage their credit issues and provide advanced learning tools and education that few companies can deliver.
 “The HBAP program has really given me a chance to learn from some of the most talented business professionals in the world.
 I am delivering back all I learn to make my client’s journey stress-free and at a lower cost; and with more self-empowerment that every consumer law firm should deliver.
 I don’t ever feel like I have done my job unless I deliver more value to each client than they expect.”